hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 As often happens, that meant that my time at a company often ended before the abstraction could even be started, or maybe it got started but not finalized, or maybe it got finalized but never got to evolve over time.

 If you get to stick around and do this part, though, it's really cool.
-You get to see the fruits of your labor be born and turn into wild and wondrous things, beyond what you could've ever imagined.
+You get to see the fruits of your labour be born and turn into wild and wondrous things, beyond what you could've ever imagined.

 Here's part of the abstraction that I wanted to build for this project.
 It was composed of a few properties: